 If South Africa is the greatest country on earth, then Cape Town must be the greatest city!
 While I’ve already given you many reasons to visit Cape Town, this post is a little glimpse into why I seem to fall in love with this vibrant and colourful city over and over again.

 No matter where you look or where you go, cafes, restaurants and even the accommodation in Cape Town, you are met with bright colours to make you smile.
-Be it the food, the people or the landscape, every day in feels like a journey across the rainbow.
+Be it the food, the people or the landscape, every day in Cape Town feels like a journey across the rainbow.
+For a more in depth look at the city, you read a fellow bloggers great insiders guide to Cape Town.

 Here’s why I believe Cape Town is the most colourful city on earth….

-Cape Town is brimming with bright and colourful neighbourhoods.
+Cape Town is brimming with bright and colourful neighbourhoods and fun places to stay.
 Not only are the buildings painted every colour of the rainbow, but the people living here as friendly and welcoming as you will ever encounter, adding to the appeal of the city.
 Areas like Bo Kaap (see photos below) and Woodstock are where you find some of the most colourful houses and cafes in South Africa – two areas not to be missed.

 The whitest sand